Dave864/Hex_Summons/README.md

 ![Combat_UI](https://github.com/user-attachments/assets/7d3b50dc-61e3-49c7-8eb1-dfe9d04cf0f8)

 1. **Initiative Tracker:** Keeps track of the order the characters will take their turn in.
 Also indicates the current active character.
-2. **Summon Pool:** Indicates the amount of spirits on standby that are available to be used for summoning.
+2. **Summon Pool:** Indicates the amount of wisps on standby that are available to be used for summoning.
-3. **Player Characters Summary:** Displays the current health of all player characters (May want to include some statuses and spirit pool).
+3. **Player Characters Summary:** Displays the current health of all player characters (May want to include some statuses and wisp pool).
-4. **Active Player Details:** Displays the current active player character along with their health and spirit pool.
+4. **Active Player Details:** Displays the current active player character along with their health and wisp pool.
 5. **Enemy Summary:** Displays the health and portrait of the enemy that is being highlighted by the Tile Selector.
 Only appears when an enemy is highlighted.
 6. **Player Options:** Only active during a player character's turn.
 Displays a set of options the user can take for the player.
 These options are "Technique", "Spell", "Summon", "Item", and "End".
 7. **Action Options:** Only active during a player character's turn.
 Displays a set of options for a selected "Technique", "Spell", "Summon", or "Item" action.